 There are a few immigration exceptions to the full time enrollment rule:

-- Initial difficulty with the English language or with reading requirements (during 1st year of studies)
+- Initial difficulty with the English language or with reading requirements (Allowed only during 1st semester of studies)

 - To complete course of study in current term

 - The student has a graduate teaching or research assistantship and the department/graduate school considers 6 credit hours plus the graduate assistantship assignment as full time enrollment

 Students enrolled less than full time are required to provide the International Student Office with the required documentation.
 This must be done prior to the first class day for the semester they are under enrolled.

 Requirements and documentation to receive less than full time authorization: